icpm-kth/uqsa/README.md

 Th SA folder contains MATLAB scripts to run global sensitivity analysis.
 A version of MATLAB later than 2014a is required.
 The main script to run is called get_predictions_do_SA.m and requires access to the file Draws-Phenotype123-Scale1000.mat which is available in the UQ folder.

+### Import an SBtab file in R

+To import an SBtab (collection of) file(s) it is possible to use the function ´import_from_SBtab´ defined in the file "import_from_SBtab.R".

+For information about the SBtab data format please refer to [the official git repository](https://github.com/tlubitz/SBtab).

+Input to function ´ímport_from_SBtab´:
+* the directory ´SBtabDir´ in which the SBtab spreadsheet are saved as tsv files.

+Output of function ´import_from_SBtab´:
+* an R variable with information from the SBtab spreadsheets

+By running function ´ímport_from_SBtab´, a ´.vf´ is created in the same folder given as input to the function (´SBtabDir´).

+Example
+´sbtab_var <- import_from_SBtab(SBtabDir)´

 ### Full ODE-model

 The full ODE-model correponding to all phenotypes can be recieved from the correponding authors upon request.